Academic Resources and Support Services

 - COUNSELING SERVICES

-Counseling Services are provided to support student success and to provide referrals for professional psychological services.
-The College Counseling Center can be contacted virtually by email, by phone and/or online videoconferencing can be arranged.
+- Counseling Services are provided to support student success and to provide referrals for professional psychological services.
+The Counseling Center can be contacted virtually by email, by phone and/or online videoconferencing can be arranged.
+Also, visit the Counseling Center in the Student Success Center in the 100-wing.

 In addition, the College has a relationship with the Family Violence and Rape Crisis Center/Victims Information Bureau of Suffolk (VIBS) and provides cost-free counseling, advocacy and physical and emotional support and medical care for sexual assault victims in compliance with NYS Education law, Article 129-B.